New constructions of twistor lifts for harmonic maps: preliminaries

 Throughout the paper, all manifolds, bundles, and structures on them will be taken to be smooth, i.e., $C^{\infty}$.
-By `Riemann surface' we shall mean `connected $1$-dimensional complex manifold'; we do not assume compactness.
-Harmonic maps from surfaces exhibit conformal invariance (see, for example, \cite{wood60}) so that the concept or harmonic map from a Riemann surface is well defined.
+By `surface' we shall mean `Riemann surface', i.e., `connected $1$-dimensional complex manifold'; we do not assume compactness.
+Harmonic maps from surfaces exhibit conformal invariance (see, for example, \cite{wood60}) so that the concept of harmonic map from a Riemann surface is well defined.
 In the case of maps from a Riemann surface $M$ to a Lie group $G$, we can formulate the harmonicity equations in the following way \cite{uhlenbeck,guest-book}.

 For any smooth map $\varphi:M\to G$, set $A^{\varphi}=\frac{1}{2}\varphi^{-1}\d\varphi$; thus $A^{\varphi}$ is a $1$-form with values in the Lie algebra $\g$ of $G$; note that it is half the pull-back of the Maurer--Cartan form of $G$.